-While that may be true, the lack of students in Sindhi classrooms is a symptom of a much larger problem ― the descending academic interest to learn Modern Indian Languages (MILs).
+While that may be true, empty Sindhi classrooms are a symptom of a much larger problem: the descending academic interest in learning Modern Indian Languages (MILs).

 However, learning different languages is also a highly sought after professional skill, so why do subjects like the MILs suffer?

-This does not discredit India’s incredible diversity in terms of its languages.
-It remains as one of the largest countries that have the highest number of multilingual populations.
-Most Indians have great inter-communication skills to understand the source audience via another language, which is usually different from their mother tongue.
-While this bridges the communication gap, it inadvertently places the burden on the same people for the preservation of their language and culture.
-The increase in globalisation has caused increasingly homogenised environments around the world so the need to safeguard our MILs is greater than ever before.
+However, India maintains an incredible local linguistic diversity.
+It has one of the highest numbers of multilingual citizens.
+Most Indians can understand at least one language, apart from their mother tongue.
+While this bridges the communication gap, it inadvertently reduces others’ burden to learn these indigenous languages.
+Thereby, the increase in globalisation has caused increasingly homogenised environments worldwide.
+The need to safeguard our MILs is more significant than ever before.

 The limited commercial industry for such languages explains the downhill academic interest in Sindhi.
-Governmental changes like the New Education Policy may encourage more people to immerse themselves in their preferred regional languages by allowing those languages as the medium of education in Primary Schools.
-Although such policies can additionally benefit from social systems who would encourage people to study their inherited heritage.
-This can create expansive industries for our domestic languages while also setting a pathway for a system that does not solely value education as a means to achieve greater monetary profitability.
+Governmental changes like the New Education Policy may counteract this phenomenon by encouraging more primary students to learn via their preferred regional language.
+A renewed focus on establishing social systems that enable people to study their inherited heritage can also benefit us.
+This would create expansive industries for our domestic languages while also setting a pathway for a system that does not solely value education as a means to achieve greater monetary profitability.

-The next few sessions may see more students in this subject with generous concessions and new educational policies, but for now, the Sindhi classrooms in DU remain empty.
+The subsequent few sessions may see more students in this subject, but the Sindhi classrooms in DU remain empty for now.

 Featured Image Source – College Batch

 Download the DU Express app on Play Store to stay connected with all the latest admission news and campus news 24×7.Click here to download the app.